Q: Steven, when did you get the idea for The Long Goodbye?

 Q:”Cloudy” has terrific musicianship.
 Who recorded this project and how many musicians are on it?

 A: Thanks.
 The whole album was recorded remotely because of the pandemic.
 I was in New York.
 My long-time friend and producer was in Portland where he lives.
 And the violinist and cellist were both also in NYC but in different locations.
+If you are a musician, don’t forget to get the best violin cases to protect your instrument and make it last longer.

 Q:Were songs like “High from You” written contemporaneous with the other four titles on The Long Goodbye or are these compositions from the past eleven years…or even before that?